Cowen lifts Salesforce Inc. [CRM] price estimate. Who else is bullish?

 Trax, a leading global provider of computer vision solutions and analytics for retail, today announced it has joined the MuleSoft Technology Partner Program by releasing a MuleSoft Certified Connector for Trax.
 The Trax connector, accessible in Anypoint Exchange, will allow consumer packaged goods (CPG) companies to integrate their Salesforce Consumer Goods Cloud with Trax solutions and drive greater ROI from perfecting their retail execution.

-Salesforce Inc. represents 997.00 million in outstanding shares, while the company has a total market value of $166.27 billion with the latest information.
-CRM stock price has been found in the range of $162.11 to $165.00.
+Over the last 12 months, CRM stock dropped by -20.14%.
+The one-year Salesforce Inc. stock forecast points to a potential upside of 13.91.
+The average equity rating for CRM stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 10.03M shares, CRM reached a trading volume of 4339019 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $165.07 billion, with 997.00 million shares outstanding and 967.51 million shares in the current float.
+Compared to the average trading volume of 9.92M shares, CRM stock reached a trading volume of 6887830 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Salesforce Inc. [CRM]:

 Cowen have made an estimate for Salesforce Inc. shares, keeping their opinion on the stock as Market Perform, with their previous recommendation back on January 20, 2023.
 While these analysts kept the previous recommendation, DA Davidson raised their target price to Neutral.
 The new note on the price target was released on January 18, 2023, representing the official price target for Salesforce Inc. stock.
 Previously, the target price had yet another drop from $200 to $140, while Atlantic Equities kept a Neutral rating on CRM stock.
 On January 11, 2023, analysts decreased their price target for CRM shares from 134 to 119.

-Salesforce Inc. [CRM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.88.
-With this latest performance, CRM shares gained by 4.81% in over the last four-week period, additionally sinking by -7.70% over the last 6 months – not to mention a drop of -17.01% in the past year of trading.
+Salesforce Inc. [CRM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.23.
+With this latest performance, CRM shares dropped by -1.18% in over the last four-week period, additionally sinking by -6.19% over the last 6 months – not to mention a drop of -20.14% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Salesforce Inc. [CRM] shares currently have an operating margin of +2.07 and a Gross Margin at +65.65.
 Salesforce Inc.’s Net Margin is presently recorded at +5.45.